provider image

 Hormonal birth control methods aren’t a good fit for everyone.
 But that doesn’t mean you don’t have contraception options.
 There are several nonhormonal birth control methods that are very good at preventing pregnancy.
 These options are available OTC and by prescription.
 There are also lifestyle and surgical options that you can try.

-Some of the nonhormonal options may not protect against STIs and work best when used with another form of protection.
-So it’s important to consider all of the reasons why you are using the birth control option before deciding on which is best for you.
+Most nonhormonal options don’t protect against STIs and work best when used with another form of protection.
+So it’s important to consider all of the reasons why you’re using the birth control option before deciding on which is best for you.

 why trust our exports reliability shield